WheteThunger/DroneLights/README.md

 ## Features

-- Automatically adds a search light to drones deployed by players with permission
+- Automatically adds a search light to deployable drones (requires permission)
-- Allows drone controllers to aim the search light and toggle it on and off
+- Allows remotely toggling the light on and off
+- Allows remotely aiming the light with mouse movements (requires permission)

 ## Installation